Mitrampg/Data-Analyst-Operational-Ecommerce-2/README.md

 # Data-Analyst-Operational-Ecommerce-2
 E-commerce operational data analysis using Python and Pandas to monitor order performance, fulfillment efficiency, cancellations, returns, shipping SLA, and operational data quality.

+Looker Studio (Data Studio) Dashboard : bit.ly/Data_Analyst_Ecommerce_Report

 # E-commerce Operational Performance Analysis

 ## Overview

-This project analyzes e-commerce operational data to evaluate **order performance, fulfillment efficiency, cancellations, returns, shipping deadline compliance, operational bottlenecks, and data consistency**.

-The analysis simulates a typical **E-commerce Operations Data Analyst** workflow, starting from raw transactional data and progressing through data quality assessment, cleaning, feature engineering, KPI development, operational reconciliation, and business insight generation.

-The project uses **Python and Pandas** to transform order-item-level transactional data into order-level operational metrics that can be used for performance monitoring and dashboard development.
+This project presents an end-to-end operational analysis of a real operating e-commerce business, using actual transactional and operational data generated from day-to-day store activities.

+The analysis focuses on evaluating the complete order lifecycle, including order creation, payment, fulfillment, shipping arrangement, completion, cancellation, and returns.

+Using Python and Pandas, raw order-item-level transactional data is cleaned, validated, transformed, and aggregated into order-level operational datasets to monitor performance, identify bottlenecks, detect data inconsistencies, and generate actionable operational insights.

+To protect business and customer confidentiality, sensitive or personally identifiable information should be removed or anonymized before the dataset is published.

 ---